 Pedestrian accidents are often far more devastating than automobile accidents.
-Along with the physical injuries, the mental and emotional trauma associated with the accident can be crippling and last a lifetime.
-If you have been involved in a pedestrian accident, you need to contact an attorney immediately to make sure rights are protected.
+Along with the physical injuries, the mental and emotional trauma associated with an accident can be crippling and last a lifetime.
+If you have been involved in a pedestrian accident, you need to contact a lawyer immediately to make sure rights are protected.

 Pedestrian Accidents are More Common than You Think